vegetable-and-chicken/vegetable-and-chicken.github.io/index.md

 I am a stupid software engineer.
 I happened to have observed how stupid i am when I started learning computer programming in my high school.

+## projects

+I have no projects

+## work experience

+I work for noone.

+## education

+I am a well educated person, but I am stupid.

 ## contact

 Contact me via drifting bottle in the Arctic Ocean.